rithaven/Tenzies-game-react--app/README.md

 # Getting Started with Create React App

 ## Create-react-app app-name
-### install tailwindcss to install tailwind in your appliction
+### install tailwindcss to install tailwind in your app